Professor Christopher Land

 Yes

-Chris’ research straddles the sociology of work and organization studies with a particular interest in sustainable futures of work.
+Chris’ research straddles the sociology of work and organisation studies with a particular interest in sustainable futures of work.
 His work is interdisciplinary and combines theoretical and conceptual inquiry with qualitative research, predominantly using interview and observational methodologies.
 He is available for business consultancy working with clients on issues related to culture and change, leadership development, and group dynamics.

 [email protected]